Rhamnous

 Rhamnous (Ῥαμνοῦς; Ραμνούς), also Ramnous or Rhamnus, was an ancient Greek city in Attica situated on the coast, overlooking the Euboean Strait.
-Its impressive ruins lie northwest of the modern town of Agia Marina in the municipality of Marathon.
+Its ruins lie northwest of the modern town of Agia Marina in the municipality of Marathon.

 The site was best known in antiquity for its sanctuary of Nemesis, the implacable avenging goddess, her most important in ancient Greece.

 Rhamnous is the best-preserved Attic deme site.
 It was strategically significant on the sea routes and was fortified with an Athenian garrison of ephebes (young men).
 A fortified acropolis dominates the two small harbours located on either side of it which have silted up extensively since antiquity, and into which grain was imported for Athens during the Peloponnesian War.

 It derived its name from Buckthorn, a thick prickly shrub, which still grows upon the site.

 Location

-Rhamnus was situated on the east coast of Attica on a small plain, 3 miles (5 km) wide shut out from the rest of Attica by surrounding mountains.
-The town was situated upon a rocky peninsula, surrounded by the sea for two-thirds of its circumference, and connected by a narrow ridge with the mountains, which closely approach it on the land side.

-The town stood near the road between Marathon and Oropus.
+Rhamnus was situated on the east coast of Attica.
+The town occupied a small plain 3 miles (5 km) wide, atop a rocky peninsula surrounded by the sea for two-thirds of its circumference.
+A narrow ridge connected the peninsula with the mountains which closely approached it on the land side and shut it out from the rest of Attica.
+Nearby was the road between Marathon and Oropus.

 History

 Rhamnus or Rhamnous (Ῥαμνοῦς) or Rhamnuntus or Rhamnountos (Ῥαμνοῦντος) was a deme of ancient Attica, belonging to the tribe Aeantis.

 It is described in the Periplus of Pseudo-Scylax as a fortified place; and it appears from a decree in Demosthenes to have been regarded as one of the chief fortresses in Attica.
 An Athenian garrison was permanently stationed at Rhamnus, in the small enclosure at the top of the hill, to watch over navigation.

-It was chiefly celebrated in antiquity on account of its worship of Nemesis at the nearby sanctuary, who was hence called by the Latin poets Rhamnsusia virgo and Rhamnsssia dea.
+It was chiefly celebrated in antiquity on account of its nearby sanctuary for the worship of Nemesis, who was hence called by the Latin poets Rhamnsusia virgo and dea Rhamnusia.